AntoineBak/split-and-lookup-analysis/README.md

 magma [filename]
 ```

-in the terminal, depending on the extensioon of the file.
+in the terminal, depending on the extension of the file.